semanticmx/html5_082021/cap4-canvas/README.md

       </canvas>
     </div>
 ```
 I used the div tag as a container to be able to center it on the screen.
-After that, I used a canvas tag with an ID to use it in the .js file.
-Then I added the size and a border only to identify where is it.
+After that, I used a canvas tag with an ID to use the canvas element in the .js file.
+Then I added a size and a border, only to identify where it is.

 Now we can find the canvas element in the DOM by using:```document.getElementById();```, we have to call the ```getContext()``` method and set a 2d to the method.
 For example:
 ```